sgdantas/ks_blog_post/README.md

 - Can we classify projects based only on their goals specifications (duration, year, value)?
 - Can we classify projects based only on their titles?

+## Motivation
+Why is that important?
+Imagine you work on Kickstarter and the only required fields a user needs to include in a new project is its name and goal's information.
+The category field is optional.
+However, sorting each project by its category is extremely important as people tend to support specific categories according to their personality.
+The goal is to use this information to categorize projects.

 ## Data Description
 -  323750 rows (one for each project) and 17 columns (information about the project, such as launch date, goal, end date, etc)